There are twelve types or species of “true” foxes in the genus Vulpes. In fact, foxes live all over the world except for Antarctica.

 Adaptations: Thick white fur and a fluffy white tail that it can use to protect its face while sleeping.

-Diet: Rodents such as lemmings and voles, baby seals, fish, and waterfowl.
+Diet: Arctic Foxes eat rodents such as lemmings and voles, baby seals, fish, and waterfowl.
 They also eat seaweed and berries.
 The arctic fox population rises and falls based on the lemming population.

-Fun Facts: They do not hibernate but stay active throughout the bitterly cold winters.
+Fun Facts: Arctic Foxes do not hibernate but stay active throughout the bitterly cold winters.
 They build their dens so the entrance faces southwest to let the sun enter.
 In fall they gather and hoard food such as bird eggs to help survive food shortages.

 Bengal Fox (Vulpes bengalensis)